Spinal services

 Transforaminal lumbar interbody fusion (TLIF)

 TLIF is a variation of the posterior lumbar interbody fusion (PLIF) and provides 360-degree fusion.
-It has a lower risk of complications compared with surgery that accesses the spine from the front of the body.
-It also decreases manipulation of neural structures, reduces damage to ligamentous elements and minimises excessive bone removal.
-It enhances biomechanical stability and provides early mobility.
+It has a lower risk of complications compared to surgeries accessing the spine from the front of the body.
+It also decreases the manipulation of neural structures, reduces damage to ligamentous elements and minimises excessive bone removal.
+TLIF procedures also enhance biomechanical stability and provide early mobility.

-The procedure may be performed using minimally invasive surgical techniques.
+Dr. Ferguson may perform this procedure using minimally invasive surgical techniques.

 1 What’s involved?

-Your surgeon will make a small incision over the affected vertebra(e) to remove the lamina (the ‘roof’ of the vertebra.
-The disc material is then removed from the front of the spine and a bone graft inserted into the disc space.
-The bone graft material acts as a bridge or scaffold on which the new bone can grow – with the ultimate goal of restoring spinal stability.
+3. Lastly, he will insert a bone graft into the disc space.
+The bone graft material acts as a bridge or scaffold on which new bone can grow and form a solid connection - with the ultimate goal of restoring spinal stability.

 2 Why this procedure?

-A spinal fusion procedure such as a TLIF may be recommended if you have conditions causing spinal instability in the lower back that haven’t responded to conservative treatment measures.
-These conditions may include degenerative disc disease, spondylolisthesis or spinal stenosis.
-The symptoms of lumbar spinal instability may include pain, numbness and/or muscle weakness in the low back, hips and legs.
+If you have spinal instability in your lower back that hasn't responded to non-surgical treatments, Dr. Ferguson may suggest a TLIF.
+This procedure is typically recommended for conditions like degenerative disc disease, spondylolisthesis, or spinal stenosis.
+Symptoms of lumbar spinal instability may include pain, numbness, or muscle weakness in the low back, hips, and legs.

 3 Speeding your recovery